Robinson Crusoe Island: Flora and fauna

+Robinson Crusoe Island has one endemic plant family, Lactoridaceae.
+The Magellanic penguin is also found there.
+The Juan Fernández firecrown is an endemic and critically endangered red hummingbird, which is best known for its needle-fine black beak and silken feather coverage.
+The Masatierra petrel is named after the island's former name.
+The island (along with neighbouring Santa Clara) has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Masatierra petrels, pink-footed shearwaters, Juan Fernandez firecrowns and Juan Fernandez tit-tyrants.
+The bones of a spade-toothed whale were found on the island in 1986.
+Only six other specimens of this species have ever been discovered.

 Society

 Robinson Crusoe had an estimated population of 843 in 2012.
 Most of the island's inhabitants live in the village of San Juan Bautista on the north coast at Cumberland Bay.
 Although the community maintains a rustic serenity dependent on the spiny lobster trade, residents employ a few vehicles, a satellite Internet connection and televisions.
 The main airstrip, Robinson Crusoe Airfield, is located near the tip of the island's southwestern peninsula.
 The flight from Santiago de Chile is just under three hours.
 A ferry runs from the airstrip to San Juan Bautista.

 Tourists number in the hundreds per year.
 One activity gaining popularity is scuba diving, particularly on the wreck of the German light cruiser Dresden, which was scuttled in Cumberland Bay during World War I.

 Maya statue hypothesis

 A History Channel documentary was filmed on Robinson Crusoe Island.
 It aired on 3 January 2010 and showed two rock formations that Canadian explorer Jim Turner claimed were badly degraded Mayan statues.
 With no other sign of any pre-Columbian human presence on the island, however, the program has been criticized as lacking in scientific credibility.